TN 10 (04-26)

 3. 3.

-Obtain a request for full benefits and a repayment statement from the NH and any auxiliaries (per DI 52140.001E. in this section).
-Obtain Form SSA-795 with the pre-printed repayment statement or use the following approved language:
+Obtain a request for full benefits and a repayment statement from the NH and any auxiliaries, per DI 52140.001E.
+The repayment statement on the SSA-795 form must be a completely dictated, free form statement from the NH or auxiliary.

 NOTE: The PC cannot pay the full DIB payment without the attested language on the initial claim, a signed repayment statement, or documentation that the NH refuses to sign a repayment statement.